 Foreign investors on the financial market may be subject to different capital gain tax rates.

 Expenses generally may be deducted if they are necessary for the activities of the company.
 Exchange gains and losses on obligations in foreign currencies may be taxed on an accrual or cash basis, according to the taxpayer'selection for the calendar year.
 Under the accrual basis, monthly exchange gains will be taxable and exchange losses will be deductible (whether or not realized).
 Under the cash basis, exchange gains or losses will be taxable or deductible only when realized.

 After the introduction of the new IFRS rules, Brazilian companies are subject, as from January 1, 2008, to Tangible/FixedAsset's impairment teste, which should be carried out at least when there are evidences that such assets may be impaired (lack of profitability, obsolescence, and technologic changes).
 Moreover, the new accounting standards issued by the Brazilian Accounting Standards Committee (CPC) prescribe that entities should from now on recognize the value of the fixed asset in their financial statements according to the useful lives of such operating asstes (beginning January 1, 2009).

 Such statutes set forth that entities shall adopt the depreciation metohd that better reflects the pattern in which the 's future economic benefits are expected to be consumed.

-Nevertheless, from a tax perspective Normative Ruling 1,515/2014 determines that depreciation expenses should be calculated on a straight-line basis, according the rates previously established by Normative Ruling 162/1998.
+Nevertheless, from a tax perspective Normative Ruling 1,700/2017 determines that depreciation expenses should be calculated on a straight-line basis, according the rates previously established in that Normative Ruling.
 Fixed assets are depreciated at rates specified for established asset classes, unless special provisions allow a higher rate.